pegasi-ai/pegasi-shield/README.md

 ![plot](./static/images/guardrail_img.png)

-Guardrail ML is an open-source LLM toolkit for evaluating, benchmarking, and monitoring language models.
-We will be providing examples with Dolly 2.0, which can be swapped for other HuggingFace models, to democratize fine-tuning, evaluating, and safeguarding LLMs.
+Guardrail ML is an open-source toolkit for fine-tuning and deploying powerful, safe, and customized large language models.
+Our toolkit accelerates the time-to-production of custom LLMs by transforming unstructured data to `.json` for fine-tuning and capturing responsible AI metrics of outputs/prompts to mitigate risks and improve performance.

 ## Quickstart
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1KCn1HIeD3fQy8ecT74yHa3xgJZvdNvqL?usp=sharing)